A Full Cycle Design Process Study

 To kick off the ideation phase, we used the Crazy Eights method, a rapid brainstorming technique where each team member sketched eight ideas in eight minutes.
 This method encouraged quick, creative thinking and helped us generate a wide range of concepts—ranging from practical solutions to bold, imaginative ideas—each aimed at fostering meaningful connections.

-As the studio lead for this phase of the project, I facilitated the prioritization of features for our solution based on user insights, feasibility, and alignment with our project goals.
+As the studio lead, I facilitated the prioritization of features based on user insights, feasibility, and alignment with project goals.
+This process allowed us to identify the concepts with the highest potential to address real user needs and set the foundation for our final design.
 In the end, these were the standout concepts:

 While seemingly non-related, these ideas all highlight a common theme of enabling easy but intentional connections between friends, creating a tangible sense of presence even when far apart.